vani1128/brewhaven/README.md

 Quick summary:
 1. Create a new Supabase project
 2. Run `FRESH_SETUP.sql` in Supabase SQL Editor to create all tables and policies
-3. (Optional) Deploy the `coffee-chat` Edge Function if you want AI chat features
-4. (Optional) Set the `AI_API_KEY` secret in Supabase Edge Functions if using AI chat
-5. Add admin role for your user (see BACKEND_SETUP.md)
+3. Add admin role for your user (see BACKEND_SETUP.md)

+Note: AI chat feature is coming soon and will be available in a future update.

 ### 5. Start Development Server